YimoZhao/Booth_Mutiplier_wallace_csa/README.md

 # Booth Multiplier

 ## Overview
-This project is a 64-bit Booth multiplier, and the code is learned from @qian160.
-Below is his Zhihu and Github link homepage, which is very detailed about the principle and implementation of the Booth multiplier.
+This project is a 64-bit Booth multiplier.
+The code is learned from @qian16.
+Below is his Zhihu and Github link homepage.
+The principle and implementation of the Booth multiplier are very detailed.
 I will not explain it here.
+The difference is that I implemented a 64*64 multiplier, and I will update the code to transplant this multiplier to the RICS-V chip to support RV64IM in the future.

 - https://zhuanlan.zhihu.com/p/681686489
 - https://github.com/qian160/booth_wallace_mult32_signed